yugabyte/yugabyte-db/docs/content/latest/api/ysql/datatypes/type_datetime/typecasting-between-date-time-values.md

 You're actually seeing the _::text_ typecast of the resulting _time_ value.

-The typecast simply ignores the date component of the to-be-typecasted _timestamp_ value and uses its time-of-day component to set the resulting _time_ value.
+The typecast simply ignores the date component of the to-be-typecast _timestamp_ value and uses its time-of-day component to set the resulting _time_ value.

 You might prefer to understand it like this: